 Top Financial Advisors

-What do you do when your toothaches?
+What do you do when you have a toothache?
 You call the dentist, right?
-How about a time when you face a legal issue?
-You must surely be consulting a lawyer.
+How about when you face a legal issue?
+You must surely consult a lawyer.
 What about your money?
 How do you plan your future financial security, your retirement, and your life goals?
 What about your legacy, your estate, and other money matters?
-Do you seek professional advice there or do you opt for a DIY approach?
+Do you seek professional advice or the top financial advisors or do you opt for a DIY approach?

 It seems like the average American chooses the latter.
-According to a recent survey conducted by CNBC, about 75% of Americans manage their own money without any outside professional help.
+According to a recent survey conducted by CNBC, about 75% of Americans manage their own money without any professional help from top financial advisors.
 Only 17% of the remaining 25% use the services of a financial advisor.

 As per the National Finance Educators Council, wrong money decisions have cost Americans more than $1,200 on average every year.
 While that number may not look very big, the stakes get much higher over time and with more wealth involved.

 The top financial advisors provide professional financial advice to clients in return for a fee.
 The topics for consultation are wide-ranging and cover important areas like tax planning, portfolio management, retirement planning, estate planning, insurance, risk management, and inheritance investment.

 There is empirical evidence that people are happier when their financial life is sorted.
 A majority of those who work with top financial advisors feel financially more secure.
 Clearly, the top financial advisors play a positive role in the lives of high net-worth individuals.
 If you want to delve deeper into this topic, and if you happen to have anywhere from $5 million to $500 million in investible assets, then we recommend that you download this guide.

 For now, let’s explore how to find the right financial advisor for you and check out a review of one of the top financial advisors for 2020.
 We will also answer the questions “Can I trust a financial advisor?” and “How do I find a financial advisor who is right for me?”

 Top online financial advisor: Vanguard